2022 1oz American Buffalo Gold coin

 If you would like to protect your coins further, these coin capsules fit perfectly.

 Up until its launch, the US mint had only produced gold coins in 22-carat purity, so the Gold Buffalo represents a significant departure for the Mint as its purity is an impressive 999.9%.
 Clearly, they knew what they were doing, as we’ve seen other mint’s launch 24-carat versions of coins in recent years.
 One notable example is the Royal Mint’s update of its one-ounce coin the Gold Britannia, to pure gold in 2013, in an attempt to increase circulation.
-24 carat is the preferred purity within the lucrative and growing Asian market.
+24 carats is the preferred purity within the lucrative and growing Asian market.

 The fact that the Britannia has remained 24 carats since reflects the success of this format.
-Infact, 24-carat coin sales total 60% of sales globally which has been exploited by America’s close neighbour Canada with their 24-carat coin the Maple Leaf.
-The timing of its launch was perfect, just before the banking crisis in 2007/2008 and the ensuing credit crunch, fuelling demand for gold investment.
+In fact, 24-carat coin sales total 60% of sales globally which has been exploited by America’s close neighbour Canada with their 24-carat coin the Maple Leaf.
+The timing of its launch was perfect, just before the banking crisis in 2007/2008 and the ensuing credit crunch, fueling demand for gold investment.
 Launching with a face value of $50, the American Buffalo gold coin his risen in value dramatically, both due to its enthusiastic reception into the gold market and the significant increase in gold prices since its launch.

 The buffalo is a large bovine animal which lives in many places around the world.
 Most commonly known in Africa (Cape buffalo), Asia (water buffalo) and American Bison (American Buffalo).
 A large powerful animal, sporting horns and a famously angular back, the Buffalo is a grassland animal.
 After near extinction 200 years ago due to over-hunting and disease from domestic cattle, numbers have now stabilised with the animals roaming national parks and reserves.
 Historically, the American Bison could be spotted as far North as North Canada, and as far south as Florida and Mexico.